yunsii/Weibo-Selenium/README.md

 Weibo-Selenium
 ====
-A set of tools of Sina Microblog & Baidu Post Bar by Python 3.
+A set of tools of Sina Weibo by Python 3.

 I will try my best to write the English document, it's a good time to learn English and Python.
 How wonderful!
 Let's go ~